Spectra of Reduced Fractals and Their Applications in Biology: Introduction

-Attempts have been made to introduce and use {\it practical fractals},$^{2}$ which basically refer to fractals with limited range of self-similarity.
-On the other hand, multi-fractals are used to descirbe phenomena, whose different components may have different scaling exponent, which may require a spectrum of exponents.$^{2-4}$ Moreover, it was also shown that a different family of fractals can also be defined by removing one fractal property from the list of fractal basic characteristics; for example, in intelligent processing systems, a fractal of limited scale range and partial symmetry is called {\it semi-fractal}.$^{23}$ Similar ideas were used in studies of images, structures and even sounds,$^{24,25}$ but to the best of our knowledge, they have never been applied to biology and its systems.
+Attempts have been made to introduce and use {\it practical fractals}~\cite{2}, which basically refer to fractals with a limited range of self-similarity.
+On the other hand, multi-fractals are used to describe phenomena whose different components may have different scaling exponents, which may require a spectrum of exponents~\cite{2,3,4}.
+Moreover, it was also shown that a different family of fractals can also be defined by removing one fractal property from the list of fractal basic characteristics; for example, in intelligent processing systems, a fractal of limited scale range and partial symmetry is called {\it semi-fractal}~\cite{23}.
+Similar ideas were used in studies of images, structures and even sounds~\cite{24,25}, but to the best of our knowledge, they have never been applied to biology and its systems.

-Despite a broad range of applications of fractals to biology and biomedicine, we propose here to refine the idea of fractals by introducing the concept of {\it reduced fractals} with specific limited scale range and only partial self-similarity (see Sec.
-2).
-As a result, these reduced fractals form a spectrum of reduced fractals, whose scales and self-similarities range significantly for biological systems, such as {\it green algae},$^{26,27}$, considered in this paper.
-Using green algae, we determine the form of their spectra and demonstrate how to apply the obtained results to other more diversified biological systems.
-It is suggested that the presented results are likely to be also applicable to other natural sciences; however, such applications are out of the scope of this paper.
+Despite a broad range of applications of fractals to biology and bio medicine, we propose here to refine the idea of fractals by introducing the concept of {\it reduced fractals} with specific limited scale range and only partial self-similarity (see Section~\ref{sec2}).
+Moreover, we demonstrate how to construct spectra of these reduced fractals and apply them to determine different levels of complexity of natural phenomena.
+Our specific application involves {\it green algae}~\cite{26,27}, whose scales and self-similarities show significant variations.
+The main purpose of this paper is not to perform detailed studies of all known algae, but instead use selected green algae to justify the need for spectra of reduced fractals and demonstrate their advantage over the previous use of fractals in biology.
+We also suggest that the obtained spectra can be used to classify the considered algae by identifying spectra associated with them.

-Our paper is organized as follows: in Sec.
-2, reduced fractals are defined and applied to selected biological systems; fractal dimensions for the considered biological systems and the resulting spectra of reduced fractals for these systems are presented in Sec.
-3 and 4, respectively; our conclusions are given in Sec.
-5.
+Our paper is organized as follows: in Section~\ref{sec2}, reduced fractals are defined and applied to selected biological systems; fractal dimensions for the considered biological systems and the resulting spectra of reduced fractals for these systems are presented in Section~\ref{sec3}; our conclusions are given in Section \ref{sec4}.

-\section{Reduced fractals in biology}
+\section{Reduced Fractals in Biology}